dialexa/pleco/README.md

 `limitOffsetPageSchema`: validates that an object containing optional `limit` and `offset` are non-negative integers

 ## Functions
 The functions that do all the heavy lifting are in `src/functions/index.ts`.
+Refer to each querybuilder implementation's package to view the usage for each function.

 ### Prerequisites
 Before we dive into the functions that are provided, `db-graphql-filter` has some prerequisites